Most claims in relation to termination of employment fall into three categories:

 In the absence of misconduct or any other circumstances justifying immediate dismissal, an employee is entitled to be given notice in accordance with the written contract of employment (if any).

 Or, if there is no express term in the contract for the period of notice, an employee is entitled to rely on an implied term of reasonable notice.
-The question of what is ‘reasonable notice’ depends on the employee’s circumstances (including their position, seniority, salary, length of Formal delivery of legal documents to a person to tell them there are court proceedings against them which they must defend, or to make sure a witness in a case knows when they have to go to court to give evidence. and age).
+The question of what is ‘reasonable notice’ depends on the employee’s circumstances (including their position, seniority, salary, length of service and age).

 An employee who can show that their dismissal was wrongful has a claim for damages.
 The amount of damages may relate to the wages that could have been earned during the ‘reasonable’ period of notice, taking into account whether the employee has subsequently found work.